More aid reaches trapped Syrians; doubts cast on peace talks

 Underscoring the complications on that issue, Russia condemned as terrorists two rebel groups that are represented in a newly-formed opposition council tasked with overseeing the negotiations.

-"We do not see Ahrar al-Sham or Jaysh al-Islam as part of the opposition delegation because they are terrorist organizations," the RIA news agency quoted Russian Deputy Foreign Minister Gennady Gatilov as saying.
+"We do not see Ahrar al-Sham or Jaysh al-Islam as part of the opposition delegation because they are terrorist organisations," the RIA news agency quoted Russian Deputy Foreign Minister Gennady Gatilov as saying.

 (Reporting by Kinda Makieh near Madaya, Tom Perry, Mariam Karouny and Lisa Barrington in Beirut, Stephanie Nebehay in Geneva, Jack Stubbs and Vladimir Soldatkin in Moscow, John Irish in Paris, Tom Finn in Doha, Francois Murphy in Vienna and Michelle Nichols in New York; Writing by Tom Perry; Editing by Giles Elgood)